 What goes on in the brain is particularly crucial for the buzz we feel.

 Ethanol acts as a depressant of our central nervous system, connecting with a neurotransmitter called glutamate, which is normally in charge of exciting neurons, but in this case, the ethanol slows down its function, causing us to react more slowly to any outside stimulant.

 Glutamate is also responsible for the release of dopamine, which is an organic compound in charge of reward-motivated behaviour.

 When we get drunk, the elevated secretion of dopamine makes us feel happy and confident.

 The connection between GABA receptors and ethanol is also quite important for the complete understanding of how drinking affects our behaviour and sensations.

-Gamma aminobutyric acid (GABA) receptors make us feel drowsy and calm, and because ethanol additionally activates them, so the feelings of calmness and serenity are magnified.
+Gamma-aminobutyric acid (GABA) receptors make us feel drowsy and calm, and because ethanol additionally activates them so are the feelings of calmness and serenity magnified.

-THC is the main psychoactive compound in marijuana, and is responsible for some unordinary thought patterns, because its presence in our body shortens the time between breaks of neural transmissions of information, and by doing so it makes our thoughts became more easy flowing and generally more spontaneous.
+THC is the main psychoactive (and intoxicating) compound in marijuana, and is responsible for some unordinary thought patterns, because its presence in our body shortens the time between breaks of neural transmissions of information, and by doing so it makes our thoughts became more easy flowing and generally more spontaneous.

-What can be said about the long term effects of these substances to our own psychical and mental health?
+What can be said about the long-term effects of these substances to our own psychical and mental health?

 Let’s find out.